survivejs/react-book/manuscript/06_react_and_flux.md

 ## Implementing Persistency over `localStorage`

-Given it's not nice to lose your Notes during a refresh, we can tweak our implementation of `NoteStore` to persist the data on change.
-Most of the work is related to `localStorage`.
-In order to deal with it, here's a little wrapper:
+Given it's not nice to lose your Notes after a refresh, we can tweak our implementation of `NoteStore` to persist the data on change.
+One way to achieve this is to use [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
+It is a well supported feature that allows you to persist data at browser.

+It has a sibling known as `sessionStorage`. `sessionStorage` loses its data when browser is closed, `localStorage` doesn't.

+They both share [the same API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) as discussed below:

+* `storage.getItem(k)` - Returns stored string
+* `storage.removeItem(k)` - Removes data matching to key
+* `storage.setItem(k, v)` - Stores given value using given key
+* `storage.clear()` - Empties storage contents

+Note that it is convenient to operate on the API using your browser developer tools.
+For instance in Chrome you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
+You can even use `storage.key` and `storage.key = 'value'` shorthands for quick modifications.

+`localStorage` and `sessionStorage` can use up to 10 MB of data combined.
+Even though they are well supported there are certain corner cases that may yield interesting failures.
+These include running out of memory at Internet Explorer (fails silently) and failing altogether at Safari private mode.
+It is possible to work around these glitches, though.

+To keep things simple and manageable we can implement a little wrapper for `storage`.
+It will wrap all of these complexities.
+Given the API operates over strings and it is convenient to store objects we'll deal with serialization here using `JSON.parse` and `JSON.stringify`.

+In a more serious case it could be a good idea to use a library such as [localStorage](https://github.com/mozilla/localForage) to hide all the complexity for you.
+You could even integrate it behind this little interface of ours.
+All we need are just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below:

 **app/libs/storage.js**